Self-Routing: Parameter-Free Expert Routing from Hidden States: Results

 \subsection{Language modeling}

-Table~\ref{tab:moe_language} shows that Self-Routing remains competitive with the standard learned router while removing all dedicated routing parameters.
-In the current runs, Self-Routing improves over the learned-router baseline on HellaSwag, LAMBADA, and PIQA, matches it on WinoGrande, and trails it slightly on WikiText.
-The fixed-random-projection baseline is also highly competitive, suggesting that useful routing signal is already present in the hidden representation.
+Table~\ref{tab:moe_language} shows that Self-Routing remains competitive with the standard learned router in the GPT-2 setting.
+Self-Routing improves over the learned-router baseline on HellaSwag, LAMBADA, and PIQA, matches it on WinoGrande, and trails it slightly on WikiText.
+The fixed-random-projection baseline is also competitive, suggesting that useful routing signal is already present in the hidden representation.

 Random routing performs substantially worse, indicating that the benefit of Self-Routing does not come merely from replacing the learned router with an arbitrary parameter-free mechanism.
 Taken together, these comparisons suggest that content-dependent routing still matters, but that it need not be implemented through a separate learned projection.
 Self-Routing remains the simplest competitive alternative, since it avoids both learned routing parameters and an additional fixed projection.